-In 2016, I traveled five months in Goa for a writing assignment.
-Besides a 60 liter backpack, I carried a laptop to draft stories on the move.
-I still use the 6 year old, sturdy, 12.1 inch ThinkPad X201i weighing about 1.5 kg.
-That it is powered by Ubuntu Operating System made life easier.
-Here are my top reasons why Ubuntu makes for a great traveling companion.
+In 2016, Abhijeet Deshpande traveled five months in Goa for a writing assignment.
+Besides a 60 liter backpack, he carried a laptop to draft stories on the move.
+He uses a 7-year old, sturdy, 12.1 inch ThinkPad X201i weighing about 1.5 kg.
+That it was powered by Ubuntu Operating System made his life easier.
+Here are his top reasons why Ubuntu is a great traveling companion.

 Whether you are making music, writing a novel, working with pictures, or with office communications, there’s a certain ‘I am because we are’ in each one of us.

 Have you tried Ubuntu as your travel companion?
 How was your experience?
 We would love to hear from you (please scroll below to leave a comment).

 Disclaimers: (1) Maps, wherever used on this site, serve a representational purpose only.
 Backpacking Series does not endorse or accept the boundaries shown, names, or designations used by Google.
 (2) This story / article is based on personal opinions of the author.
 Backpacking Series is not responsible for the accuracy, completeness, suitability, or validity and it does not assume any responsibility or liability arising out of use of any information provided herein.